PSHE (Personal, Social, Health Education) Policy including Relationships Education, Sex Education and Health Education

 Withdrawal from RSE lessons

 Parents/carers have the right to withdraw their children from Sex Education provided at school except for those parts included in statutory National Curriculum Science and that included within Statutory Relationships and Health Education.
-Those parents/carers wishing to exercise this right are invited in to see the head teacher and/or Jigsaw Lead in school who will explore any concerns and discuss any impact that withdrawal may have on the child.
+Those parents/carers wishing to exercise this right are invited in to see the head teacher and/or Kapow Lead in school who will explore any concerns and discuss any impact that withdrawal may have on the child.
 Once a child has been withdrawn they cannot take part in the specific sex education lessons until the request for withdrawal has been removed.
 Materials are available to parents/carers who wish to supplement the school sex education programme or who wish to deliver sex education to their children at home.

 Parents and carers cannot withdraw from any aspect of Relationships Education and also in maintained schools, Health Education lessons covering the changing adolescent body (puberty).